carlosjhr64/web_api/README.md

 no extension is given.

-Note that `#<method>` will assume the user meant to pass data if it only gets a hash, but the hash must then not have any `Symbol` for its keys:
+Note that `#<method>` will assume the user meant to pass data if it only gets a hash:

     #<method>({"a"=>"ABC","x"=>"XYZ"})
     #=> #<method>('', data: {"a"=>"ABC","x"=>"XYZ"})